To view a searchable table showing all bird species recorded at Shanghai’s Century Park, click here.

 To many foreign birders, the urban parks of Shanghai offer the first taste of the avifauna of China.
 I know, because I was one of them.
 In parks such as Century Park, Gongqing Forest Park, and Binjiang Forest Park, I cut my teeth as an Asian birder, and now, with many years’ experience under my belt, I still find much there to interest me.
 In Earth’s largest city, good birding is just a Metro ride away!
 The map below shows some of the best-known sites.

 Urban Shanghai offers four large parks: Century Park and Binjiang Forest Park in Pudong and Gongqing Forest Park and Shanghai Botanical Garden in Puxi.
 Each offers a collection of standard migrant and resident birds, plus occasional surprises.
 Gongqing and Binjiang involve either a long walk from the nearest Metro station or a taxi ride.
-The Botanical Garden and Century Park are the easiest to reach.
+The Botanical Garden and especially Century Park are the easiest to reach.

 During a half day’s visit to Century in migration season and in winter, a good birder can find around 35 species.
 Azure-winged Magpie, Light-vented Bulbul, Vinous-throated Parrotbill, and Chinese Blackbird breed in the park and are abundant.
-Among the many species wintering in the park are Yellow-bellied Tit, Pallas’s Leaf Warbler, Goldcrest, White’s Thrush, Pale Thrush, Grey-backed Thrush, Red-flanked Bluetail, Daurian Redstart, and Olive-backed Pipit.
-Dusky Thrush, usually accompanied by Naumann’s Thrush, is common in winter there.
+Among the many species wintering in the park are Yellow-bellied Tit, Pallas’s Leaf Warbler, Goldcrest, White’s Thrush, Pale Thrush, Grey-backed Thrush, Red-flanked Bluetail, and Daurian Redstart.
+Dusky Thrush, usually accompanied by smaller numbers of Naumann’s Thrush, is common in winter there.
 Eurasian Hoopoe is commonly recorded in winter, and Century is one of the few parks in the city in which Great Spotted Woodpecker can be seen.
 Among the many passage migrants are Eurasian Sparrowhawk, Oriental Dollarbird, Ashy Drongo, Japanese Thrush, Eyebrowed Thrush, Rufous-tailed Robin, Siberian Blue Robin, and Forest Wagtail.
 Japanese Waxwing and Bohemian Waxwing sometimes appear in the park, and in 2012 Japanese Robin was recorded at Century.
 (For a searchable table showing all the species recorded at Century, please visit our page Birds Recorded at Century Park.)

 Directions to Century Park: Take Metro Line 2 to the Century Park station.
 Take Exit 1 or Exit 4 and cross Huamu Road to Century Park Gate 7.
 Another option is to take Line 2 to the Shanghai Science and Technology Museum station, leave the station at Exit 4 or 5, and enter the park at Gate 1.
 Open daily 7:00–17:00 (18:00 in summer).
 Admission 10 yuan.
 Please note: Thieves operate in Century Park.
-They are opportunists, nabbing smartphones and purses when victims are not looking.
+They nab smartphones and purses when victims are not looking.
 Leaving items behind while chasing a bird is asking for trouble, but birders who keep their eyes open and their items close will be all right.

 Gongqing Forest Park offers the same habitats as Century–lawns, ponds, and trees, some of them decades old and more than 20 m high–and the same basic set of birds.
 A good day’s birding can be had there, and occasionally there are rare sightings such as Northern Goshawk and Fairy Pitta.
 Gongqing is farther from the central city than Century and is more than 2 km from the nearest Metro station.